Arc on ClickBench: Competing with the Time-Series Giants

-It's been crazy the last two weeks since we released the code of Arc Core (OSS) on GitHub on October 7.
+It's been crazy the last few weeks since we released the code of Arc Core (OSS) on GitHub on October 7.
 But as you read in the first blog post, Arc is a project that's been in the works for 3 years, and now, with the release of the code, we felt ready to compare Arc against the giants of the time series industry.

 And the way we did that was using ClickBench, a benchmark tool widely recognized in the industry to prove the speed of the systems being tested.